 Students who choose to participate in internship and research experiences gain a full appreciation for the value of thinking sociologically in a variety of settings and occupations.

-SO-101 Introduction to Sociology (Fall & Spring; Yearly; 3.00 Credits; S) The study of human social groups and the social processes that lead to both structural and cultural integration and differentiation primarily within contemporary American society.
+SO-101 Introduction to Sociology (Variable; Yearly; 3.00 Credits; S,SW-US) The study of human social groups and the social processes that lead to both structural and cultural integration and differentiation primarily within contemporary American society.
 Pre-Req or Co-Req: FYC-101 or EN-110 or EN-109.

 SO-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Offered at the discretion of the department to qualified students Topic titles may vary from semester to semester and more than one may be offered per semester.
 Note: Students may take each ST: course for credit.

 SO-203 Minority Experiences (Fall; Yearly; 3.00 Credits; S) An exploration of the factors that shape the experiences of minority group members in both domestic and global contexts.
 The social processes that functions to construct minority identity among racial, ethnic, gender, and ability groups are studied.
 Prerequisites: SO101 or AN151.

 SO-204 American Families (Fall; Yearly; 3.00 Credits; S) Examines the structure and functions of the family as a vital social institution.
 Particular emphasis is placed on emerging trends within the family including dual careers, non-traditional families, divorce, and conflict management.
 Prerequisite: SO101 or AN151.